How to Make Your Man Jump to Plan Your Wedding

 It's like something out of a fairy tale.
-You've met Mr. Right, and although he may not be tall, dark, and handsome all at once, he's got that certain je ne sais qua that is more irresistible than all the other hotties you may have had your eye on.
-Now that you've set a date, how can you get your Prince Charming to feel involved and help with your wedding plans?
+You've met Mr. Right.
+And although he may not be tall, dark, and handsome all at once, he's got that certain je ne sais quoithat is more irresistible than all the other hotties you may have had your eye on.
+Now that you've set a date, how can you get your man to want to plan the wedding?

-Do send your man out on wedding planning errands he can do by himself.
 There are exceptions to every rule, of course, but most guys are task-oriented.
-So actionable, fact-based jobs like checking out the size and price of reception halls or the availability of churches can get him involved and send the signal you trust him to do his part independently.
+So actionable, fact-based jobs like checking out the size and price of reception halls or the availability of churches can get him involved.
+It'll also send the signal you trust him to do his part independently.
 You can arm him with a digital camera to take pictures for you to review together later, and when you do review, letting him relay all his findings/results will let him feel confident.

 In general, the key to making your guy jump to plan your wedding is to remember how most guys think and to remember that not everything for the wedding needs to be accomplished together.
 Give him a little space and appeal to his interests in order to make him feel involved, and your special day will go off without a hitch before you know it.